2024

 MISO and PJM coordinate and conduct joint market efficiency project studies.
 These analyses are reviewed by an inter‑regional planning stakeholder advisory committee, which typically examines economic projects that could benefit both Regional Transmission Organizations and qualify for cross‑border cost‑sharing.

-Long Range Transmission Plan
+Long Range Transmission Planning

 Over the past several years, ATC staff have actively engaged with the MISO Long Range Transmission Planning process.
 The focus of LRTP is to improve the ability to reliably move renewable energy across the MISO region at the lowest possible cost.
 This effort is part of MISO’s Reliability Imperative – the shared responsibility utilities, states, and MISO have to address ongoing resource fleet changes, extreme weather events, and other challenges facing the region.